mayouni/stzlib/libraries/stzlib/doc/guides/stz-sections-merging-guide.md

 ## MergeInclusive(): Handling Contained Sections

 ### Purpose
 `MergeInclusive()` is designed to merge sections where one section completely contains another.
-This is particularly useful when dealing with nested ranges that need to be simplified.
+This is particularly useful when dealing with nested sections that need to be simplified.

 ### Syntax
 ```ring